Dynamic heterogeneity in polydisperse systems: A comparative study of the role of local structural order parameter and particle size: SIMULATION DETAILS

-During the analysis when the system is described in terms of $M$ species the particles in the diameter range $(\sigma_{max}-\sigma_{min})/M$ are treated as singles species where M = 1,2,3,.... .
-Thus for $M=1$, all particles are assumed to have the average value of the diameter.
+During the analysis, when the system is described in terms of $M$ species, the particles in the diameter range $(\sigma_{max}-\sigma_{min})/M$ are treated as singles species where M = 1,2,3,.... .
+Therefore for $M=1$, all particles are assumed to have the same average diameter.